 If you’ve ever trained with the Marines, you’ve probably noticed how differently they train.
-In my opinion, one thing separates their training style from any other type of tactical or survival training, and that is repetition.
+In my opinion, there is one thing separates their training style from most other types of tactical/survival training, and that is repetition.
 They spend countless number of hours training on specific skills that others might only spend a couple of hours on.
 Through fatigue, injury, and pain they run through their techniques over and over until they can’t fail.

 They are masters at what they learn, because they run through these skills again and again in a number of different scenarios and environments.
 They become masters because of repetition.

 Want to ensure your survival?

-To really be able to count on your knowledge when the SHTF you need to run through your techniques in a number of scenarios and environments.
-Just like the Marines you need to repetitively use your skills until you can’t get do them wrong.
+To really be able to count on your knowledge when the SHTF, you need to run through your techniques in a number of scenarios and environments.
+Just like the Marines, you need to use repetition in your training until your skills become second nature.
 The more you train in real world situations, the more likely you are to be able to perform these skills when it really matters.

 Being able to start a fire in your back yard when it’s sunny, and your well feed is one thing.
 Being able to start a fire when it’s raining, cold, windy, and you’re about to fall over from a lack sleep is entirely different.
 The best thing you can do, is to use these skills as often as possible.